Henrik-Nordlund/IT-Infrastructure-Projects/Lab 3 – Microsoft Intune: Endpoint Management/README.md

 Nordlund Industries wants to centrally manage Windows endpoints using Microsoft Intune.

-The objective is to establish a basic endpoint management environment where devices can be enrolled, configured through centralized policies, and evaluated against  security and compliance requirements defined by me for this fictional company.
+The objective is to establish a basic endpoint management environment where devices can be enrolled, configured through centralized policies, and evaluated against security and compliance requirements defined by me for this fictional company

 The lab uses a small test environment to simulate common endpoint management tasks performed by an IT administrator.
 Policy deployment and compliance results are verified both in the Intune admin center and directly on the Windows endpoints.